aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ---

-## The OWASP Agentic Top 10: Framework Mapping
+## The OWASP agentic top 10: framework mapping

 The three attacks above map to a consistent subset of the OWASP Agentic Top 10.
 The framework provides a shared vocabulary for discussing these risks across